 Credit card companies want you to make the minimum payment.
 When you do, they make more money off you.
 That’s because the less you pay toward your balance each month, the more interest you rack up on your credit cards.

-Riley Adams, a licensed CPA in Louisiana, encourages people to pay off their credit card balance in full whenever possible.
+Riley Adams, a licensed CPA in Louisiana and founder of Young and the Invested, encourages people to pay off their credit card balance in full whenever possible.

 “It usually makes sense because you’re not paying any interest,” Adams says.
 “At the very least, make more than the monthly minimum so you can pay as little [interest] to the credit card companies as possible.”